A Modern Approach to Diversity Recruiting

 The job market is always changing, with differing employer needs and expectations, and an ebb and flow of candidates with differing skills and career options.
 The agile approach outlined here will enable you to consistently recruit top performers regardless of the underlying job market conditions.

-But developing a diverse pool of candidates is only the beginning.
-The next step in the process is ensuring that your hiring process is evidence-based.
+But developing a diverse pool of candidates is only the start.
+Evidence-Based InterviewingSM practices, help you reduce bias through the entire hiring process.

 - How to tell if an executive search firm is evidence-based